isabelyb/isabelyb/README.md

 ### Hi there 👋, I am Isabel

-I am an ISTQB Certified software tester skilled in both manual and automation testing, with experience in working within multidisciplinary teams and applying agile methodologies.
-For manual testing management, I've utilized tools such as Postman, ClickUp, Jira, and Spreadsheets.
-In automation, I am keen on learning and applying new frameworks and tools, including Playwright, Cucumber, Mocha, and WebdriverIO.
+I am an ISTQB Certified software tester skilled in both manual and automated testing, with experience working within multidisciplinary teams and applying agile methodologies.
+For manual testing, I have utilized tools such as Postman, ClickUp, Jira, and Spreadsheets for test management.
+In automation, I am eager to learn and apply new frameworks and tools, including Playwright, Cucumber, Mocha, WebdriverIO, and Cypress.

-- 🌱 I’m currently working as a QA - learning Js - Ts - Gherkin - Cucumber - Playwright - WebdriverIO
+- 🌱 I’m currently learning Js
 - 😄 Pronouns: She/Her

 ## 🎯 &nbsp;&nbsp;Some technologies I use: